reichlab/docs.zoltardata/docs/Targets.md

 ### Parameters for nominal targets

-- *cat*: (Required) a list of strings that name the categories for this target.
+- *cats*: (Required) a list of strings that name the categories for this target.

 ### Parameters for binary targets